abdulfaqihalm/ucph_thesis/README.md

 # UCPH Master Thesis repository

 ## Introduction
 This repository contains the code for my master's thesis with a title "Neural Network for Investigating Sequence Determinants of m6A Redistribution During Hypoxia Response".
-In a nutshell, given a sequence which contains either m6A site of normal or hypoxia condition in HeLa cell from GLORI paper [1], we want to create a model which could predict the stoichiometry for both conditions.
-Moreover, we also want to know what are the motifs which might drive the difference between the two conditions.
+In a nutshell, given a sequence which contains either m6A site of normal or hypoxia condition in HeLa cell from GLORI paper [1], Our goal is to create a model which could predict the stoichiometry for both conditions and find the local sequences determinant which might drive the difference between the two conditions.

 ## Instruction to Run